 Dosage Form: tablet

-Trimethoprim is a synthetic antibacterial available in tablet form for oral administration.
-Each scored white tablet contains 100 mg Trimethoprim.
+Trimethoprim is a synthetic antibacterial available as 100 mg tablets for oral administration.

-Trimethoprim is 5-[(3,4,5-trimethoxyphenyl)methyl]-2,4-pyrimidinediamine.
-It is a white to light yellow, odorless, bitter compound with a molecular weight of 290.32 and the molecular formula C14H18N4O3.
-The structural formula is:
+Trimethoprim is 5-[(3,4,5-trimethoxyphenyl) methyl]-2,4-pyrimidinediamine.
+It is a white to cream colored, odorless, bitter compound.
+The structural formula is represented below:

 Trimethoprim - Clinical Pharmacology